miheretab/cakephp-aggregate-cache/README.md

 A Behavior plugin for CakePHP that extends the idea of counterCache and counterScope to more fields.

-Note: this is a git extension of the original AggregateCache behavior by Vincent Lizzi.
+Note: this is made for Cake 3.x upgraded from git extension of AggregateCache behavior by CWB IT.

 ## Installation
 ====